francesco-erbetta/zabbix-api-utils/repgen/README.md

-# Zabbix Hosts Report generator POC
+# Zabbix Hosts PDF Report generator POC

 Using the zapi utilities we can try to build a Report Generator for a selection of hosts monitored by your Zabbix instance.